julian-molina/Documentation/docs/pages/suite/suite-charting-space-hierarchy.md

 ---
 title:  Charting Space Hierarchy
-summary: "Hover your mouse over a node for a quick definition, and click for the details."
+summary: "The charting space provides the tools to flexibly configure charts with data from different markets, exchanges, and multiple data products."
 sidebar: suite_sidebar
 permalink: suite-charting-space-hierarchy.html
 toc: false
 ---

+{% include note.html content="Hover your mouse over a node for a tooltip definition, and click to get all the details." %}

 <table class='hierarchyTable'>
     <thead>